Artur Janibekyan: Other

 Since 2017, with the support of the Renaissance Foundation founded by Artur Janibekyan, the Public Radio of Armenia has digitized the unique treasures of the largest Armenian audio archive containing over 100,000 recordings.
 The project was carried out using modern technologies, which made it possible to significantly improve the quality of the recordings, ensure their long-term preservation, publication and free access to listening.
 Since 2019, the Golden Fund of the Public Radio of Armenia has been available on the website armradioarchive.am.

 Together with the team of the Intellectual Renaissance Foundation, Arthur Janibekyan developed the Saroyan House project, within which the mansion of the American writer and playwright of Armenian origin William Saroyan located in the California city of Fresno was turned into a functioning house-museum, which was solemnly opened to the public in August 2018 - to the 110th anniversary of the birth of the great writer.

 Established by Arthur Janibekyan in partnership in 2016, the Startup Armenia Scientific and Educational Foundation successfully implemented a number of projects aimed at developing innovative areas and the start-up industry in the region in subsequent years.
 Among them are such projects as Coworking Armenia - the first workspace in Armenia for freelancers and start-up entrepreneurs, Startup Club - regional centers for teaching school-age children the basics of entrepreneurship for the peripheral regions of Armenia, Startup School - a business school with a unique program for high school students, Drone Edu Lab - a school of robotics and programming for school children.
 Children and teenagers from Armenia and abroad take part in the projects and programs of the foundation.

 Artur Janibekyan is one of the founders of the Startup School established to develop and promote business thinking among school-age children in Armenia.
-In July-August 2021, he sponsored the organization of events and personal speeches by business coaches for project participants.
+In July–August 2021, he sponsored the organization of events and personal speeches by business coaches for project participants.

 In December 2021, he took part in SSSholidays, an annual international startup conference in the United Arab Emirates and India.

 He is a co-founder and investor of the Triple S (3S) venture capital fund based on the Seaside Startup Summit in the United States of America.
 The main focus of this fund is aimed at the development and support of innovative technology industries: artificial intelligence, security and others.

+In 2024, Arthur Janibekyan headed the opening of the Seaside Startup Summit UAE 2024, which was held in Ras Al Khaimah under the esteemed patronage of His Highness Sheikh Saud bin Saqr Al Qasimi, Supreme Council member and Ruler of Ras Al Khaimah.
+The summit featured over 100 startups, 100 mentors, and companies from the MENA region, creating a fertile ground for collaboration and innovation.
+The winning teams had the chance to secure investments․ Additianlly, a pivotal agreement was forged with the UAE government, outlining plans for the organization of two Seaside Startup Summits annually for the next five years in the MENA region.